uroojt6/Housing-Price-Prediction-/README.md

-# Housing-Price-Prediction-
+# Housing-Price-Prediction- 🏡📊

 It was project for Lakeshore real state company i work for 1 year

-# Prediction of Housing Prices 🏡📊

 ## Project Overview
 This project aims to predict housing prices using **supervised learning** techniques.
 The task is a **regression problem**, where we predict the **median value of owner-occupied homes (MEDV)** based on various housing attributes.
 The model is trained using **online learning** for continuous updates and adaptation.
 Performance is evaluated using **Root Mean Square Error (RMSE).**